 Independent Study & Individual Research Courses

-If a SIPA faculty member is willing to supervise an independent study, the student should ask the faculty member to sign this form, the “Application for Individual Research Course,” and then submit the signed application to the Office of Student Affairs no later than the change of program deadline.
-Full-time faculty members who are not appointed at SIPA, but are appointed in other schools, are also eligible to supervise independent studies with SIPA students.
-Non-SIPA faculty follow the policies and procedures established by their schools, not SIPA.
-SIPA students typically ask SIPA faculty members or other faculty with whom they have taken a class to serve as their independent study faculty supervisor.
-On occasion, adjunct faculty members currently teaching at SIPA supervise independent studies.
-Since adjunct faculty receive no additional compensation for supervising independent studies and are generally engaged in full-time activities outside of SIPA, many adjunct faculty are reluctant to undertake this obligation.
-If a student approaches an adjunct faculty member about supervising an independent study and is interested in learning more, they should contact the SIPA Office of Academic Affairs.
+If a SIPA faculty member agrees to supervise an independent study, the student should ask the faculty member to sign an “Application for Individual Research Course” and then submit the signed application to the Office of Student Affairs no later than the change of program deadline.
+Full-time faculty members who are appointed in other schools but not at SIPA are also eligible to supervise independent studies with SIPA students; these faculty members follow the policies and procedures established by their respective schools, not SIPA.

 Application for Individual Research Course